-Active Directory Authentication Backend
+Active Directory Authentication Mode

 Web Filtering Proxy is also able to use the built-in Microsoft Windows single-sign-on proxy authentication with the Negotiate authentication scheme (both Kerberos and NTLM) when users are authenticated by your Microsoft Active Directory environment.